Super-brawl-team/Obiad-brawl-v4/README.md

 ## 🎁 Bonus Features

+### 💪 Starting Tutorial state
+- You can change `"startingTutorialState"` to the state you want
+- **Note:** Id 0 is the tutorial with shelly, Id 1 is the first tutorial game, Id 2 is last tutorial state (main menu) , Id 3 and more will just act like Id 2

+### 💪 Season reset bonus
+- You can change `"seasonEndBonus"` to a certain integer value
+- **Note:** If you set it to 0 or a negative number you will see nothing

 ### ⚡ UDP Server
 - You can enable `"UseUDPServer"` for battles if you have another free port.
 - **Note:** It's currently broken, so it may not work properly.

+### ⚡ Game Assets Server
+- You can enable `"gameAssetsServer"` to get an assets server and update every clients without sending a new one if you have another free port.
+- **Note:** You must run Updater.py to generate a new update.

 ### 🔧 Debug Menu
 - Toggle `"debugMenuEnabled"` to enable/disable the debug menu.